 or Other Law Enforcement Officers

 Police or other law enforcement officers may be called to the school at the request of school administration, or may initiate contact with the school in connection with a criminal investigation.
-The school district shall not allow law enforcement officers access to students to conduct an investigation during school hours unless the officers are investigating charges that the student has been the victim of abuse or neglect.
 Contact between the school and law enforcement authorities on matters involving students shall be made through the office of the superintendent or principal and the law enforcement officer.

 Law enforcement officers may talk to a student away from the school before or after school hours, and they should be encouraged to do so.
 Law enforcement officers shall be allowed to conduct an interview at the school only when the interview is conducted at the request of the school or when they can show that special circumstances exist.
 This determination should be made by the appropriate building principal or superintendent.
 Law enforcement officers should be permitted to interview students on school grounds only after providing the superintendent or appropriate building principal with a statement in writing that the law enforcement officer has reason to believe and does believe that the student is the victim of child abuse or neglect perpetrated by the child’s parent(s) or some other member of the child’s immediate family or household, and that the law enforcement official wishes to interview the student regarding such abuse or neglect.